 Chimney stacks

 Repair category -

-Notes Not applicable.
+Notes None.

-Roofing including roof space

-Repair category 2

-Notes The roof structure appears to be constructed of original materials and moss growth is noted.
+Roofing including roof space Repair category 2 Notes There is weathering to the roof fabric including areas of moss growth and cracked ridge pointing.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.

 Rainwater fittings

 Repair category 1

-Notes No significant defects evident.
+Notes No significant defects noted.

 Main walls

 Repair category 2

-Notes There is evidence of open pointing and cracked render to the external walls and can be repaired by a competent local builder.
+Notes There are sections of cracked render and an uncapped flue hole.